scrabbletank/farhome-rules/rulesdoc.md

 Attempt to raise a dead creature as a zombie, or take control of a zombie without an owner.
 You can target up to 4 medium sized corpses, adding a terrible die to the spellcasting roll for each corpse.
 You can target a Large sized corpse, adding 2 terrible die and taking up 2 of the 4 corpse maximum.
 When targeting Undead they make a Charisma save against your spellcasting.
 On success, medium corpses are raised as Zombies and large corpses raised as Zombie Ogres.
 They act on your turn and are under your control for 1 day, at which point they turn to mindless zombies.

-The maximum targets increases by 1, and you add a superior die to your roll for every level above the 4th.
+The maximum targets increases by 1, and you add a superior die to your roll for every level above 4th.

 ___
 #### Void Lure
 *4th Level*
 - **Casting Time:** 9 AP
-- **Range:** 10
+- **Range:** 5
 - **Duration:** instant

 Attempt to break the barrier between this plane and the void.
 Make a spellcasting roll against up to 3 Terrible dice.
-On success a random Outsider with a CR of 6 + 2 per Terrible dice heeds your call and is summoned to the target location.
+On success a random Outsider with a CR of 6 + 2 per Terrible dice heeds your call and is summoned to a point in range of your choosing.
 The exact creature summoned is determined by the DM, and multiple creatures may be summoned if their combined CR is less than the spells maximum.
 After summoning roll a wound die, on success the creature is friendly towards you for the next minute, otherwise the creature follows it's own whims.

 For every successful casting of _Void Lure_ in this location the past day, add a Terrible die to the spellcasting roll.
 This die does not effect the CR of the summoned creature.